ryantd42/NY-Legislative-Git/2023/A1057C-2023/bill.md

- Introduced  by M. of A. VANEL -- read once and referred to the Committee on Consumer Affairs  and  Protection  --  committee  discharged,  bill amended,  ordered reprinted as amended and recommitted to said commit- tee
+ Introduced  by M. of A. VANEL -- read once and referred to the Committee on Consumer Affairs  and  Protection  --  committee  discharged,  bill amended,  ordered reprinted as amended and recommitted to said commit- tee -- again reported from said  committee  with  amendments,  ordered reprinted as amended and recommitted to said committee

  AN  ACT  to amend the general business law, in relation to online dating services

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
 Section  394-c of the general business law, as amended by chapter 468 of the laws of 1996, is amended to read as follows:
   § 394-c.
 Limitations on certain contracts  involving  social  referral services.
 1. As used in this section, the following terms shall have the following meanings:
   (a) "social referral service" shall include  any  service  for  a  fee providing  matching of members [of the opposite sex], by use of computer or any other means, for the purpose of dating [and]  OR  general  social contact.
   (b)  "ancillary services" shall refer to goods or services directly or indirectly related to or to be provided in connection  with  the  social referral  service  process,  including  but  not limited to photography, grooming, cosmetology, dating etiquette,  dating  counseling,  or  other services.
   (C)  "ONLINE  DATING  SERVICE"  SHALL MEAN ANY SOCIAL REFERRAL SERVICE WHERE THE SERVICES ARE OFFERED PRIMARILY ONLINE, SUCH AS BY MEANS OF  AN INTERNET WEBSITE OR A MOBILE APPLICATION.
   (D)  "BANNED MEMBER" SHALL MEAN THE MEMBER WHOSE ACCOUNT OR PROFILE IS THE SUBJECT OF A FRAUD BAN.
-  (E)  "FRAUD  BAN"  SHALL  MEAN  WHEN  A MEMBER'S ACCOUNT OR PROFILE IS BARRED FROM AN ONLINE  DATING SERVICE BECAUSE, IN THE  JUDGMENT  OF  THE SERVICE,  THE  MEMBER  POSES  A SIGNIFICANT RISK OF ATTEMPTING TO OBTAIN MONEY FROM OTHER MEMBERS THROUGH FRAUDULENT MEANS.
+  (E) "FRAUD BAN" SHALL MEAN WHEN  A  MEMBER'S  ACCOUNT  OR  PROFILE  IS BARRED  FROM  AN ONLINE  DATING SERVICE BECAUSE, IN THE JUDGMENT OF THE

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD03780-02-3
+  LBD03780-04-3
- A. 1057--A  2
+ A. 1057--B  2

+ SERVICE, THE MEMBER POSES A SIGNIFICANT RISK  OF  ATTEMPTING  TO  OBTAIN MONEY FROM OTHER MEMBERS THROUGH FRAUDULENT MEANS.
   (F)  "NEW  YORK  MEMBER"  SHALL  MEAN A PERSON WHO PROVIDES A NEW YORK RESIDENTIAL OR BILLING ADDRESS OR ZIP CODE OR IS IN NEW YORK WHEN REGIS- TERING WITH THE ONLINE DATING SERVICE.
   (G) "PERSONALLY IDENTIFYING INFORMATION" SHALL MEAN ANY REPRESENTATION OF INFORMATION THAT PERMITS THE IDENTITY OF AN INDIVIDUAL  TO  WHOM  THE INFORMATION  APPLIES TO BE REASONABLY INFERRED BY EITHER DIRECT OR INDI- RECT MEANS WHICH SHALL INCLUDE, BUT SHALL NOT BE LIMITED TO, A  PERSON'S FULL  NAME,  HOME  ADDRESS, TELEPHONE NUMBER, GEOGRAPHIC LOCATION, EMAIL ADDRESS, SOCIAL SECURITY NUMBER,  OR  A  COMBINATION  OF  NON-PERSONALLY IDENTIFYING  INFORMATION  WHICH, WHEN PUT TOGETHER, CAN PERMIT THE IDEN- TIFICATION OF THE PERSON.
+THE FIRST NAME, LAST NAME, AND  IMAGE  OF  AN INDIVIDUAL,  WHERE VOLUNTARILY PROVIDED TO AN ONLINE DATING SERVICE WITH THE KNOWLEDGE THAT  IT  WILL  BE  COMMUNICATED  TO  INDIVIDUALS  ON  THE SERVICE'S  PLATFORM OTHER THAN THE INDIVIDUAL PROVIDING IT, SHALL NOT BE CONSIDERED  PERSONALLY  IDENTIFYING  INFORMATION  WHEN  DISCLOSED  IN CONNECTION WITH A FRAUD BAN.
   2. No  contract  for social referral service shall require payment by the purchaser of such service of a cash price in excess of one  thousand dollars.
 Services  to be rendered to the purchaser under the contract